 Communication Technology and Entrepreneurship (MSc)

-The aim of this course is to provide, at an advanced level, knowledge and skills in wireless and microwave communication engineering with the addition of specialist skills in business and entrepreneurship.
-It is designed to meet the urgent need for specialists trained in this field.
+The aim of this course is to provide advanced knowledge and skills in wireless and microwave communication engineering with the addition of specialist skills in business and entrepreneurship.

 This course aims to provide you with key, advanced level knowledge and skills that will allow you to succeed in the rapidly growing wireless and microwave communication industry.
 You will also develop research skills and other related abilities, enhancing your general engineering competency, employability, and providing you with an excellent platform for career development, whether that be within industry or academic research.